WallNutss/funProject/README.md

 # funProject
-project for practicing javascript and making some project about mainly vanilla javascript
+project for practicing javascript and other stuff's and making some project about mainly vanilla javascript and other stuff's